 All radio days are good.
 Just some are better than others.

-I woke up in bed this morning with my wife of 26 years next to me and then I took a shower and drove in a car down to the radio station on the campus of Purdue Northwest.
+I woke up this morning next to my wife of 26 years, took a shower and drove to our radio station on the campus of Purdue Northwest.

 There must be beauty in these old airwaves.

 Someday, eons in the future, a Martian or

 A Lilliputian will hear what I had to say this morning.